How to Enable Cloudflare CDN

 - Click Websites on the left side of the navigation menu.

-- Click on the SPEED tab in the top menu.
+- On the website management page, click the PERFORMANCE tab in the top menu.

-- Under the Speed tab, you'll find the following cards:
+- Under the Performance tab, you'll find the following cards:

 - PageSpeed Insights ↗ - Optimize your website's speed using PageSpeed Insights.
 Refer to this article for the deets!